 Have you noticed that water tastes better at night?
 When we taste water, it does have a specific taste.
-But there are no specific taste buds for water on the tongue.
+But there are no particular taste buds for water on the tongue.
 The reason we can taste it is that we change the concentration of salt on the tongue.
 Also, water has different minerals: calcium, magnesium, potassium, etc.

 All this chemical makeup of your specific saliva makes water taste different to one person than it does to another person.
 But the purer the water, the fewer dissolved ions it has, and the more bitter or different tasting the water will taste.